yatsu/jaffle/docs/config/job.rst

 job
 ===

-The ``job`` block configures a job which can be executed from a Turret app.
+The ``job`` block configures a job which can be executed from a Jaffle app.

 Example
 =======